kcmki/kcmki/README.md

 - 👋 Hi, I’m @kcmki
-- 👀 I’m interested in new tech
+- 👀 I’m interested in all kind of new tech
-- 🌱 I’m currently learning React, Bun, Next.js and looking forward to learn typescript, TRPC and T3
+- 🌱 I’m currently learning Next.js and looking forward to learn typescript, TRPC and T3

 <!---